 The fifth stage is a comprehensive monitoring plan for the implementation of the previous four stages.
 Monitoring will be performed continuously and the results will be compiled in the National REDD Strategy.
 The objective of the M&E is to ensure transparency and effectiveness of the REDD preparation process.
 The monitoring process will be public, transparent, and accessible to all stakeholders.
+Monitoring various activities conducted for the REDD strategy development and the process adopted for doing this, consultations made with different stakeholders will be done by the REDD-Forestry and Climate Change Cell based on the indicators prescribed in component 6.
 For dissemination and sharing purposes, the REDD Strategy will incorporate the use of electronic platforms and other pertinent communication means in the monitoring strategy.

 Table 2b.2.
 Summary of Strategy Development Activities

-Year 1 Year 2
+Yea ar 1 Year 2

 Q1 Q2 Q3 Q4 Q1 Q2 Q3 Q4

 1. Analytical studies

 1.1.
 Assessing the value of the forest

 1.2.
 Political economy of land use

 1.3.
 Assessing carbon emissions of DD drivers

+1.4 Collection and Analysis of historical data on Deforestation and Forest Degradation in Nepal

-2. Consultation for strategic options prioriti zation 1
+2. Consultation for strategic options prioriti zation

 2.1.
 Outreach of policies and studies

 2.2.
 Strategic options assessment

 2.3.
 Consultation on public policy reform and governance

-Table 2b: Summary of Strategy Activities and Budget 0.1.4.11.11 Estimated Cost (in thousands US\$) Main Activity Sub-Activity 2010 2011 2012 2013 Total Assessing the value of forest 10 10 20 Analytical Political economy of land use 10 10 20 studies Assessing carbon emissions originated from drivers DDs 10 20 30 Extension and dissemination Development materials and organize consultations 20 20 Economic and Analysis and writing 15 40 55 Financial assessment of selected options Dissemination 10 10 Endorsement Meetings, demonstrations, review 10 10 Total 30 55 80 165 Government 10 10 FCPF 55 70 125 DFID/SDC through DFID/SDC through National Forest Programme 30 Government of Finland (through FRA project) JICA (TBC) JICA (TBC) USAID (TBC)
+Table 2b: Summary of Strategy Activities and Budget Estimated Cost (in thousands US\$) Main Activity Sub-Activity 2010 2011 2012 2013 Total Assessing the value of forest 10 10 20 Analytical Collection and Analysis of historical data on DD in Nepal 10 10 20 studies Political economy of land use 10 10 20 Assessing carbon emissions originated from drivers DDs 10 20 30 Extension and dissemination Development materials and organize consultations 20 20 Economic and Analysis and writing 15 40 55 Financial assessment of selected options Dissemination 10 10 Endorsement Meetings, demonstrations, review 10 10 Total 40 65 80 185 Government 10 10

+FCPF 55 70 125

+DFID/SDC through National Forest Programme 40 10 50

+Government of Finland (through FRA project)

+JICA (TBC)

+USAID (TBC)